TABLE OF CONTENTS

 How do I install Non-Honda Risers on my Honda Shadow?If you want to use some aftermarket risers on your Honda Shadow, it's not nearly as difficult as it looks!
 The easiest way to do it is to first remove the stock risers, you need to pull the cotter pins if they are there, and unscrew the nuts on the bottom of the risers.
 Pull the risers out of the top of the top clamp.
 Then get a 1/2" drill bit, and in the holes the risers were in, start drilling out the metal spacers inside the top tree.
 You most likely wont go all the way through the spacer.
 As the drilling heats the spacer up, it will tend to melt it's way out of the rubber that surrounds the spacer.
 Just use some pliers and pull the spacer off your drill bit and start drilling through the second spacer.
 Each riser hole will have 2 metal spacers to drill out.
 Once removed this will allow you to use a 1/2 bolt (most harley risers and aftermarket risers are 1/2") and you can use a washer at the top and bottom of the riser as well.

 While we cannot be help responsible for items damaged in shipping, if you receive an item that has been damaged in shipping, please visit our contact page, fill out the form with your concern, and we will do everything we can to take care of you.

 We are open Tuesday through Saturday and do shipping on Tuesday, Wednesday, Thursday, and Friday.
-We are closed on Sunday and Monday, although we always do our best to get back to you via email or phone as soon as possible.
+We are closed on Sunday and Monday, although we always do our best to get back to you as soon as possible.

-If you have any questions regarding international shipping or your order status send me an email at email@example.com and I will promptly get back to you as soon as possible!
+If you have any questions regarding international shipping or your order status send us an email at email@example.com and we will promptly get back to you as soon as possible!

 VT750 Production Year ReferenceMODEL YEARS NAME